 Medical Review by Consultant Plastic Surgeon, mr Edmund Fitzgerald O'Connor , BSc, MD, MBBS, MRCS, FHEA, FRCS (Plast)

 Tummy tuck surgery, also known as abdominoplasty, is a surgery that can give a firmer, flatter, more defined abdomen by removing loose skin and fat.
 The abdominal muscles can also be tightened and repaired during this procedure.
 It is one of the most popular plastic surgery operations in the UK.

 What can a tummy tuck achieve?

-The aim of a tummy tuck is to create a smoother abdomen.
-The surgeon does this by removing stubborn fat and loose skin that cannot be lost through exercise and diet alone.
+A tummy tuck aims to create a smoother abdomen.
+The surgeon will remove stubborn fat and loose skin that cannot be lost through exercise and diet alone.

 Patients should be aware, however, that a tummy tuck is not a weight-loss procedure.
 It is most suitable for patients who have excess skin from major weight loss or pregnancy.
 Patients should, therefore, aim to reach their optimal weight before considering having a tummy tuck.

 - Remove loose skin after major weight loss

 - Remove excess skin or fat after a pregnancy